Happy New Year Greetings!

 Lots of repair work going on in my studio these days!
 The bottom two pictures are before and after shots of the inside spine of a large family bible from the mid 1800s.
 After cleaning the spine, I lined it with a very good quality handmade paper to support the still good, but fragile original leather.
 In the upper left, I had to treat several books with a product designed to combat dry rot in that leather.

-If you have leather-bound books, remember that leather needs periodic cleaning and nourishing to remain supple and strong. – or any number of other sources – for recommendations on products to use with your leather books.
+If you have leather-bound books, remember that leather needs periodic cleaning and nourishing to remain supple and strong.
+Contact me – or any number of other sources – for recommendations on products to use with your leather books.
 Don’t let them get into this state, but if they do – I’m here to help.

 I haven’t shared my Art-O-Mat adventures recently… If you are unfamiliar with these art vending machines, definitely click here for a map of locations.
 There are machines all over the United States and in Canada.
 You need to treat yourself once in a while to $5 art!